 In 1956 it again was a movie house.
 During the 60s and into the 70s it was operated by the Walter Reade circuit of New York as one of L.A.'s premiere art houses.
 Reade also operated the Beverly Canon Theatre in Beverly Hills and the Granada Theatre in West Hollywood.
 Major films in the 60s at the Music Hall included "La Dolce Vita," "La Strada," and "War and Peace."

-A 1970 ad for the Walter Reade circuit located by Ken McIntyre.
-It was a post on the Facebook page Photos of Los Angeles.
+A 1970 ad for the Walter Reade circuit.
+Thanks to Ken McIntyre for sharing the ad as a post for the private Facebook group Photos of Los Angeles.
 Walter Reade ran into troubles and the circuit ended up in bankruptcy in 1978.
 They had dropped the Music Hall earlier.

 In an article in the Beverly Hills Courier, Greg Laemmle said: "It’s not about ticket sales being up or down and not specifically about rent increases.
 The theater just didn’t quite fit for us anymore given the direction of wanting to be our own landlord.
 It’s just time."
 Thanks to Donavan S. Moye for spotting the story.
 See the Laemmle blog post "After a 45-Year Run, Lemmmle To Leave Music Hall."